katedd/CurrentConditionsExample/README.md

 # CurrentConditionsExample
-Providing simulated data and an example of how to extract the indexes I asked fo.
+Providing simulated data and an example of how to extract the indexes I asked for.